Beagle Ear Problems: Common Issues and Solutions

 For an effective and pain-free cleaning, take the following steps6:

-- Get in the right position – It’s important to keep your pup calm and restrained during the cleaning process.
+2. Get in the right position – It’s important to keep your pup calm and restrained during the cleaning process.
 Invite your beagle to lie down, then kneel beside them and use your arms to prevent them from rising.

+Then, you’ll need to wipe away any excess fluid on their fur and on the inside of the ear flap.
+Do not use q-tips inside your dog’s ear.
+You may damage the eardrum or push material further into the ear.
 Ear cleaning isn’t exactly a blast for your furry pal—don’t forget to reward them with a treat at the end!

 How Often Should You Clean Your Dog’s Ears?

-For a floppy-eared breed like beagles, it’s a good idea to perform a thorough cleaning once a month.7 This will help keep their ear canal problem-free.
+For a floppy-eared breed like beagles, it’s a good idea to perform a thorough cleaning once a month.7 This will help keep their ear canals problem-free.
+It’s also wise to stay on top of grooming to keep ear hair from trapping debris.
+Always meticulously dry your dog’s ears after bathing or swimming.

 What if Your Beagle Keeps Getting Ear Infections?

 Even well-cared-for pups can come down with the occasional earache, so don’t worry too much if it’s a once-in-a-while thing.
+You can try an ear treatment product like Vetericyn's Triple Action Ear Treatment, which is a great way to manage ear issues.

 But if you notice ear infections becoming a routine occurrence, there may be a deeper problem.
+A few underlying health issues can trigger regular ear troubles.
+Some of these include:

-- Endocrine disorders – This includes diseases like diabetes and hypothyroidism, which weaken your dog’s skin, making it more prone to inflammation.
+• Endocrine disorders – This includes diseases like diabetes and hypothyroidism, which weaken your dog’s skin, making it more prone to inflammation.

-- Environmental or food allergies – Allergic reactions can trigger skin inflammation and lead to ear infections.
+• Environmental or food allergies – Allergic reactions can trigger skin inflammation and lead to ear infections.

-- Ear mites – Mites more often affect cat ears, but they can pass to dogs.
+• Ear mites – Mites more often affect cat ears, but they can pass to dogs.
 These pesky buggers itch like crazy, and the inevitable scratching can lead to infection.

-Veterycyn, For Pet-First Wellness
+Vetericyn, For Pet-First Wellness

 The best way to ensure a bouncy, boisterous beagle is to take a proactive approach to their health—and Veterycyn is here to help.

 We’ve crafted our line of first-class animal wellness products with one goal in mind: help pets thrive.
-From our ALL-IN Dog Supplements, which are turbocharged with essential nutrients and loaded with human-grade digestive enzymes to our supremely soothing Hot Spot Antimicrobial Hydrogel, we’ve got what you need for an upbeat pup.
+From our ALL-IN Dog Supplements, which are turbocharged with essential nutrients and loaded with human-grade digestive enzymes, to our supremely soothing Hot Spot Antimicrobial Hydrogel, we’ve got what you need for an upbeat pup.

 Discover how Vetericyn can support you and your pet today—explore our offerings today!